Unit 1 of 9

 Money Supply

-Money supply refers to the total amount of money currently available for spending within a country’s economy.
+Money supply refers to the total amount of money available for spending within an economy.

 SECTION 4